"What rights do I have under the Act?" "How will my business be affected?" "Am I required to take further safety training?"

 The policy must also state the responsibilities of the employer and employees in creating and maintaining a safer and healthier workplace.

-The Department of Labour and Advanced Education assists employers in this task by publishing a guide to policy preparation.
+The Department of Labour, Skills and Immigration assists employers in this task by publishing a guide to policy preparation.
 Contact the Department for your free copy.

 When a business employs twenty or more people on a regular basis, the employer must establish and maintain a written occupational health and safety program.